The role of behaviour in evolution

 Our research focuses on the fossil record, a potentially rich but under-exploited source of information on the role of behaviour in evolution.

 The behaviour of fossilised species is traditionally deduced from their morphology.
 This prevents researchers from observing behavioural changes that may occur prior to morphological evolution.
-Examining behavioural proxies independent of adaptive morphology may help us to address this problem.
+Examining behavioural indicators independent of adaptive morphology may help us to address this problem.

 Examples of 'fossilised behaviour' include dietary information (wear traces on teeth and stable isotopes) and trace fossils indicating locomotor mode (footprints).
 The signature of a behavioural lead would be an observed shift in behaviour from one horizon (or species) to another, followed later by a morphological change relating to function.